 If you don't already have one, download our child care emergency form template, which has all of the contact information you'll need from parents and guardians in case of an emergency.

-An emergency plan goes a long way in keeping everyone as safe and informed as possible.
+A child care emergency plan goes a long way in keeping everyone as safe and informed as possible.
 Knowing how and when to contact parents or guardians is a crucial step.
 Stay ahead by distributing new child care emergency forms for every child, whether physically or electronically, at the start of the school year.

 - How to Manage Parent Communications